-It’s because we care that we say what we feel, but it’s usually the act, rather than the deed that gets us into trouble.
-Although we may get to say what we feel, others won’t always admit they could have handled themselves better.
+It’s because we care that we say what we feel: it’s usually the act, rather than the deed that gets us into trouble.
+Although we may get to say what we feel, others won’t admit they could have handled themselves better.

-It’s also a shame that others aren’t always honest with us when it comes to us saying what we feel.
-When the other person goes on the defensive and makes the issue about us, getting where we want to be will always be slightly more difficult.
-But being true to our feelings, to ourselves is something we must continue to do.
+It’s also a shame that others aren’t honest with us when we come to say what we feel.
+When the other person goes on the defensive and makes the issue about us, getting where we want to be will be difficult.
+Being true to our feelings, to ourselves is something we must continue to do.

-But for those who lack the courage or confidence to say what they feel, perhaps it’s something they must learn to overcome.
-In the long-term not saying what we feel, adds to the anxiety we feel and will begin to create illness.
-There can be no emotional peace in not saying what’s on our mind.
+But for those who lack the courage or confidence to say what they feel, it’s something they must learn to overcome.
+In the long-term not saying what you feel, adds to anxiety and will create illness.
+There can be no peace in not saying what’s on your mind.

-Anything unspoken will always bubble away below the surface, until eventually the pressure mounts, we lose our perspective and what is the truth is lost.
-If the truth isn’t lost and we’re just upset, we may lose the ability to speak in a conciliatory and orderly fashion.
+Anything unspoken will always bubble away below the surface, until eventually the pressure mounts, we lose our perspective and the truth is lost.
+If the truth isn’t lost and we’re upset, something will bleat out.

 It’s always better to say something when things are clear and before our feelings take over.
-Sadly, there is never a right time to speak out.
+There is never a right time to speak out.
 What we say tends to rest on how the other person feels and where they are in their own personal space.